 When it comes to travel photography, pictures of distant landscapes can capture people's imagination only for a moment.
 It's well known that human beings are wired in such a way that observing other humans is what interests us most.
 And foreign people also raise our natural curiosity.

-There is a certain flavor to portrait photos taken in distant countries during travel that other genres of photography do not have.
-And there also are specific challenges.
+Portrait photos taken in distant countries during travel have a certain flavor that other genres of photography do not.
+There are also specific challenges.

 There is no all-encompassing solution or single right way to approach people.
 But some tips can make taking great portraits of locals a more manageable part of your travel photography.